whitneyburton/portfolios/students/1701-back/jonathan_kidd/20170302-jonathan-kidd-m1.markdown

 *   Project 1 (Riley Thompson):

+From Riley:
 You were very organized, and possessed a strong attention to detail.
 Took the initiative to schedule many different pairing sessions which were integral to the success of our project.
 You were fun to work with,  kept a serious, but also playful attitude even during frustrating stints, while remaining punctual and respecting my time.

+To Riley:
+Had a great time working on this project with you.
+It seems like you have a knack for diving into complex problems, and somehow holding it all in your head at once.
+You were committed to the outcome while being good natured and easy to work with.
+I think we had a good flow when things were happening.
+In retrospect we may have stayed mired in problems for too long (1 + hour) before asking for help.
+I think asking for help or pairing sooner could have left us more time to polish in the end.
+I also think more time pseudo coding in a deeper way may have helped, rather than diving right into to problems.
+We did a good job planning big-picture solutions, but not much time mapping exactly how we would get there.

 *   Project 2 (Diana Whalen):

+From Diana:
 (Diana's feedback for me goes here)

+To Diana:
+Diana - I have learned so much working with you on this project.
+I really appreciate your tenacity and willingness and ability to put in long hours to understand the material and get the work done.
+Your explanation of your learning and work style helped me understand how best to approach the project as a team.
+I feel that our issues at the outset of the project allowed us to learn more about how to work on a team and dealing with people who are different than us (and also very alike in some ways!).
+More clear communication on what you would like to divide up and conquer versus work through together would improve workflow.
+Thanks for your the time and energy you devoted to this project.

 ### Job Prep